Darkstore raises $21 million Series B round – TechCrunch

 Darkstore, the tech-driven fulfillment solution to enable e-commerce companies to offer same-day delivery, just raised a $21 million Series B round led by EQT Ventures.
-The deal will bring EQT Principal Laura Yao to Darkstore’s board of directors.
+The deal will bring EQT principal Laura Yao to Darkstore’s board of directors.

 This Series B round comes less than one year after Darkstore raised a $7.5 million Series A round.
-In total, Darkstore has raised over $30 million in funding.
+In total, Darkstore has raised more than $30 million in funding.

 Darkstore works by exploiting excess capacity in storage facilities, malls and bodegas and enables them to be fulfillment centers with just a smartphone.
 The idea is that brands without local inventory can store it in a Darkstore and then ship out same-day.
 Darkstore charges brands across three areas: fulfillment, storage and delivery.